Youdanshow/netre/README.md

 python3 netre.py
 ```

-The script will display `loading...` while it gathers information before
+While running, the script prints a progress bar to `stderr`.
+When all
+tasks complete it shows how many seconds were required before
 printing the final JSON output.

 ### Output format